This month a number of new or revised provisions are to be introduced. It is important employers are aware of the new provisions.

 Under the Good Work Plan employers are still required to issue the statement of terms as set out in section 1 of the Employment Rights Act 1996 however the employee will now be entitled to this on day one of their employment.
 It would be wise therefore the statement to be prepared well in advance of an employee commencing work.

 Holiday Pay Calculation Period

-The Good Work Plan seeks to bring in further protections for agency workers.
-One way in which the Good Work Plan does this is introduce an entitlement to a “key facts page” which will set out basic information about the contract including working hours and pay rates.
-No dissimilar to an employee’s written statement of terms.
+The Good Work Plan seeks to bring further protections for agency workers.
+One way in which the Good Work Plan does this introduces an entitlement to a “key facts page” which will set out basic information about the contract including working hours and pay rates.
+Not dissimilar to an employee’s written statement of terms.

-Under the Good Work Plan the “Swedish derogation” exemption will be removed and any agency work who completes a 12 week qualifying period will be entitled to equal pay to direct recruits.
+Under the Good Work Plan, the “Swedish derogation” exemption will be removed and any agency work that completes a 12-week qualifying period will be entitled to equal pay to direct recruits.

-The Good Work Plan is also due to introduce a new law (The Parental Bereavement (Leave and Pay) Act 2018).
-This will give parents the entitlement to two weeks of leave following loss of a child under the age of 18 or a stillbirth that occurs after 24 weeks of pregnancy.
+The Good Work Plan is also due to introduce new law (The Parental Bereavement (Leave and Pay) Act 2018).
+This will give parents the entitlement to two weeks of leave following the loss of a child under 18 or a stillbirth that occurs after 24 weeks of pregnancy.